Jamalam360/nixos/README.md

 Where I have used resources for a specific expression, I have included comments pointing back to them; other than that I have used:

 - The [Nix Pills](https://nixos.org/guides/nix-pills/) for learning the basics.
-- [eh8/chenglab](https://github.com/eh8/chenglab) for substantial inspiration on how to structure everything.
+- [eh8/chenglab](https://github.com/eh8/chenglab) and [Baitinq/nixos-config](https://github.com/Baitinq/nixos-config) for substantial inspiration on how to structure everything.
 - [LGUG2Z/nixos-hetzner-robot-starter](https://github.com/LGUG2Z/nixos-hetzner-robot-starter) for pointers on how to install NixOS on Lyra.